 The Bluebook is an American set of legal citation guidelines and rules regarding referencing official documents.
 Both law students and professionals use it in court proceedings, police reports, and official government documents.
 Additionally, this method applies to the citation of news coverage regarding governmental occurrences.
-Take a look at this guide from EssayPro to learn all about Bluebook citation, and it’s usage.
+Take a look at this guide from professional essay writing service EssayPro to learn all about Bluebook citation, and it’s usage.

 - What Is a Bluebook?

 - Where Is the Bluebook Used?

 - What Elements Make Up the Legal BlueBook?

 - Understanding Footnotes

 - Bluebook Citation Examples

 The Bluebook citation format is a source system which involves a set of rules for referencing among law students and those in practice.
 In other words, it’s the legal way to reference scholars of law.
 The citation format, itself, was created and agreed upon by law professors at Harvard, Yale, and the University of Pennsylvania.